TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Introduction

-Over the past few years, Convolutional Neural Networks (CNNs) \cite{he2016deep,krizhevsky2017imagenet} have achieved remarkable success in the computer vision community, thanks to the availability of large-scale datasets.
-Recently, the introduction of Vision Transformers (ViTs) \cite{dosovitskiy2020image} has caught the attention of the computer vision community due to their powerful representation abilities.
+To understand the roots of these issues, we make several efforts to explore the transformer-based framework and how to substitute conventional RGB pixel representation with raw image byte data as the model's input.
+As an initial effort to address these issues, we conduct an in-depth quantitative and qualitative analysis to illustrate why the proposed methods are able to effectively resolve the aforementioned issues.
+It should be emphasized that the objective of this research is to find a novel and efficient paradigm for the FR system instead of solving problems in a unified framework.
+Thus, this has led us to propose two distinct frameworks: TransFace and TransFace++.
+Some motivations and details of the proposed methods are explained as follows.

+\textbf{Addressing Limitation (1).} When recognizing a person's identity, the human brain synthesizes and analyzes multiple facial signals (\emph{e.g.}, eyes, mouth, nose, and hairstyle) captured by the visual perception system to make the final decision~\cite{cornsweet2012visual}.
+This decision-making process is highly similar to the self-attention mechanism in the Vision Transformer (ViT)~\cite{dosovitskiy2020image}, which aims to model the correlations between multiple patches and demonstrate powerful representation ability across various visual tasks.
+Motivated by the self-attention mechanism, in this paper, we aim to build a cutting-edge ViT-based FR framework called \textbf{TransFace} to address the first limitation.

 Unlike CNN models, ViTs lack some convolution-like inductive biases, such as translation equivariance and locality, leading to challenges in the convergence of the ViTs backbone.
-To remedy this problem, pioneering works \cite{touvron2021training,dosovitskiy2020image,chen2022transmix,zhou2022effective} point out the rationale behind this derives from its data-hungry nature, indicating that a superior ViTs representation would be supported by large-scale training data.
-By taking advantage of their intrinsic data-hungry property, ViTs are commonly used to serve as an alternative backbone on several visual tasks \cite{liu2021swin,dosovitskiy2020image,touvron2021training,strudel2021segmenter,fang2021you,gao2021ts}.
+To remedy this problem, pioneering works~\cite{touvron2021training,dosovitskiy2020image,chen2022transmix,zhou2022effective} point out that the rationale behind this derives from its data-hungry nature, indicating that a superior representation of ViTs would be supported by large-scale training data.
+Taking advantage of their intrinsic data-hungry property, ViTs are commonly used to serve as an alternative backbone on various visual tasks~\cite{liu2021swin,dosovitskiy2020image,touvron2021training}.